-\subsubsection{Non-Convexity}
+Under the P\L~condition, we show that $f(\theta_k)$ converges to the optimal function value $f^{\star}$ with rate $\widetilde{\Ocal}(k^{-2/3})$.
+This is the same rate as if $f$ is strongly convex.
+However, in this case the convergence is measured in the function value, whereas under strong convexity the iterates $\theta_k$ converge to the unique global minimizer.
+The convergence rates of deterministic gradient descent and standard SGD under the P\L~condition also match those in the strongly convex case.
+To our best knowledge, functions exhibiting the P\L~condition have not been studied in the bi-level optimization framework.

+\subsection{Non-Convexity}

 Finally, we study the case where the objective function $f$ is non-convex and smooth.
 In general, we cannot find an optimal solution and may only reach a stationary point.
-Measuring the convergence in terms of $\|\nabla f(\theta_k)\|^2$, the squared norm of the gradient at the iterates, we show a convergence rate of $\Ocal(k^{-2/5})$ with $a=3/5$ and $b=2/5$.

-Analyzing the convergence without any convexity or P\L~condition is more challenging, and we need to make the following assumption that ensures stability, which replaces \eqref{assump:HG_smooth:ineq} in Assumption \ref{assump:HG_smooth}.
+Analyzing the convergence without any convexity or P\L~condition is more challenging, and we need to make an additional assumption to ensure stability.